cmwang-cottageclothing/learning-mariadb/ReadMe.md

 One more thing.
 Another caveat.
 When you already have a data volume with existing data, you do not have to use `MYSQL_ROOT_PASSWORD` to run a mariadb-server.
 In the official document, it is said that this option will be ignored in any case and the pre-existing database will not be changed in any way.

-Thus to run a mariadb-server against an existing database, using the following command:
+Thus to run a mariadb-server container against an existing database, using the following command:

 ```shell
 docker run --detach \